“'Every state-funded school must offer a curriculum which is balanced and broadly based, and which:

 Part of the broad, balanced curriculum here at Lindfield is the teaching of Religious Education.
-We believe that all children, from any faith or culture, should feel welcomed into the school community and this is fostered through the learning and exposure to a variety of religions.
+We believe that all children, from any faith or culture, should feel welcomed into the school community and this is fostered through the learning and exposure to a variety of religions and worldviews.

 The school follows a curriculum created by ‘Discovery RE’- this scheme of work ensures that we are teaching about a multitude of religions that are revisited throughout the Key Stages to enable a progression of learning across the school.

 In Early Years the children spend time exploring the religions of Christianity and Judaism in the first two terms.
 The children think about the celebrated festivals in the Christian calendar, linking this to the celebrations in Judaism.
 The final term brings this together with exploring special stories and places of a multitude of religions.